johnodonnell123/johnodonnell123.github.io/pages/page_scrapy.md

 ```

 ## Pipelines
-Two pipelines were created allowing for the creation of two separate but related tables in our database.
-I chose to use SQLite 3 due to its lightweight nature.
-Here I will show the Production pipeline, as it is short and essentially the same as the other.
+Two pipelines are defined allowing for the creation of two separate tables in our database.
+Below the Production pipeline, which is nearly identical to the Header pipeline but shorter (fewer fields).
 A new class is defined with 3 methods.
-The method open_spider creates the connection to our database (and creates the database if it does not exist), it creates the table with the specified fields and data types, then commits those changes.
-The close_spider is called at the very end and closes our connection to the database.
+1) Open_spider creates the connection to our database (and creates the database if it does not exist), it creates the table with the specified fields and data types, then commits those changes.
+2) close_spider is called at the very end and closes our connection to the database.

 ```javascript
 import sqlite3